georgealexakis/factory_robot/README.md

 ## Requirements

-Below is pressented the software and hardware that this implementation has been tested.
+Below is presented  the software and hardware that this implementation has been tested.

 ### Software